moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-vocab.md

 ## firebase/database:
 This is the Firebase Realtime Database module.
 It allows you to store and sync data in real-time.

-// DM: todoMM: put a note here describing the difference between firebase/database and firebase/firestore
+//(done) DM: todoMM: put a note here describing the difference between firebase/database and firebase/firestore

+## firebase/database vs firebase/firestore
+Firebase provides two main modules for data storage: "firebase/database" and "firebase/firestore".
+* The firebase/database module is a real-time database that stores data in a JSON format and is suitable for applications requiring real-time synchronization.
+* The "firebase/firestore" module is a NoSQL cloud database that offers more advanced querying and scaling capabilities, making it suitable for complex applications.
+Each module has its own strengths and use cases, so choosing the appropriate one depends on the specific requirements of the application.

 ## firebase/firestore:
 This is the Cloud Firestore module.
 It provides a flexible, scalable database for mobile, web, and server development.